For the sake of my health, until I retire or change to an

 - as fears mount it could affect the world’s economy, the next tit-for-tat exchange of the latest trade war under the USA’s 45th President (who is also fighting a major US motorcycle manufacturer) is Turkey’s leader calling for a boycott of US goods;

-- “Google wants to know where you go so badly that it records your movements even when you explicitly tell it not to – see also this; a social media executive renowned for blunt talking has warned media that not being part of social media means their businesses will die;
+- “Google wants to know where you go so badly that it records your movements even when you explicitly tell it not to” – see also this; a social media executive renowned for blunt talking has warned media that not being part of social media means their businesses will die;

-this week’s atrocity alert at R2P lists Yemen and Cameroon;
+this week’s atrocity alert at R2P lists Yemen and Cameroon; - With regard to democracy (which can

-• With regard to democracy (which can be measured [as can goodness], requires protection of minorities and the vulnerable - and remember Gandhi’s question about whether one is fighting to change things, or to punish, and note this list of 198 methods of nonviolent action), freedom, governance (e.g., here, here, here and here, and see also here) and ethics:
+note this list of 198 methods of nonviolent action), freedom, governance (e.g., here, here, here and here, and see also here) and ethics:

 Note: I have a section specifically for the 45th US President below